nathanielgreen/CV/README.md

 ## Fast and Passionate Learner

-- Grasped a good understanding of multiple languages and different technologies in a short space of time through self-taught learning and using online resources, as well as Makers Academy resources.
+- Whilst attending Makers Academy web development bootcamp, I grasped a good understanding of multiple languages and different technologies in a short space of time through self-taught learning and using online resources, as well as the bootcamps resources.
 - Having a strong interest in SPAs and optimization influenced my decision to learn [Nuxt.js](https://nuxtjs.org/), a powerful Vue.js framework that allows you to develop Server Side Rendered Vue.js web and progressive web